 It has become easier to find and avoid fats in foods due to labeling laws, and most of us would love to cut back on sugar as well, but it is ubiquitous and overwhelming.
-It seems to be in everything including the dressings we put on our healthy salad, the protein-packed peanut butter we spread on our whole grain artisan bread, the granola we mix in with our greek yogurt – the greek yogurt itself!
+It seems to be in everything including the dressings we put on our healthy salad, the protein-packed peanut butter we spread on our whole grain artisan bread, the granola we mix in with our Greek yogurt – the Greek yogurt itself!
 It is well known obesity is a major contributing factor to the development of diabetes, especially for those genetically predisposed to the disease.
 All these trans fats and empty sugar calories, along with increasingly sedentary lifestyles are, quite simply, making us fat and sick.

 Diabetes is a serious health problem, but would it surprise you to learn most people over 65 with this disease do not die from it?
-Instead, 68% of them die from some form of heart disease (and 16% die of stroke).2 The good news is diabetes is controllable and usually diagnosed before a cardiac incident occurs.
-Unfortunately, the physical conditions which lead to diabetes are the usual suspects on the heart disease hit parade as well.
+Instead, 68% of them die from some form of heart disease (and 16% die of stroke).
+The good news is diabetes is controllable and usually diagnosed before a cardiac incident occurs.
+Unfortunately, the physical conditions which lead to type 2 diabetes are the usual suspects on the heart disease hit parade as well.
 You will find conditions like obesity, high blood pressure, high cholesterol, a sedentary lifestyle, and smoking on both risk factor lists.
 Even if you have your diabetes under control, if all those other factors are still in play, you are a prime candidate for a heart attack.
 In addition, heart attacks in people with diabetes are more serious and more likely to result in death.

 Finally, with the prevalence of diabetes and cardiac arrest in the U.S., take a few hours out of your life every couple of years and prepare yourself for a potential cardiac emergency by taking a class in CPR/AED use.
 If one of your friends or loved ones has diabetes this is especially important.
 If you have diabetes, encourage friends and family members to take the course with you.
 You never know, you may save their life or they may save yours.